Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Modification History

-QUT may borrow, with the approval of the Treasurer, in accordance with Part 5 of the Statutory Bodies Financial Arrangements Act 1982 .
+QUT may borrow, with the approval of the Treasurer of Queensland, in accordance with Part 5 of the Statutory Bodies Financial Arrangements Act 1982.

-• Council, following recommendation from Planning and Resources Committee, recommends all borrowings to the Treasurer for approval;
+• Council, following recommendation from Finance and Planning Committee, recommends all borrowings to the Treasurer of Queensland for approval via the relevant Government Department

-• Borrowings will generally be from Queensland Treasury Corporation (QTC), with any guarantee or conditions being approved by the Treasurer;
+• borrowings will generally be from Queensland Treasury Corporation (QTC), with any guarantee or conditions being approved by the Treasurer of Queensland

-• Funds required to meet borrowing repayments are to be provided for in the triennial budget and commitments are to be recorded in the University's Financial Statements;
+• funds required to meet borrowing repayments are to be accounted for in the triennial budget and commitments are to be reported in the University's Financial Statements

 Top